zliu41/CIPs/CIP-plutus-modules/README.md

 #### Variation: Value Scripts

-In this variation, script code is syntactically restricted to explicit λ-expressions with one λ per `ScriptArg`, followed by a syntactic value.
+The goal of this variation is to eliminate the cost of evaluating scripts, by converting them directly to values.
+Since UPLC runs on the CEK machine, this means converting them directly into the `CekValue` type, *without* any CEK machine execution.
+To make this possible, the syntax of scripts is restricted so that those parts that would be evaluated during an application to the script arguments are already (UPLC) values.
+That is, script code is syntactically restricted to explicit λ-expressions with one λ per `ScriptArg`, followed by a syntactic value.
 (Values are constants, variables, built-ins, λ-abstractions, delayed terms, and SoP constructors whose fields are also values).